Dev guideAPI Reference

 Note

-• eventBatchSize – will always be set to 1
+• eventBatchSize – Will always be set to 1.

-Calling getVuid() after the client successfully initializes
+Call getVuid() after the client successfully initializes

 // After successfully initializing the JavaScript (Browser) SDK...

-const deviceVuid = optimizelyInstance.getVuid();
+const deviceVuid = optimizely.getVuid();

 console.log('Device VUID: ${deviceVuid}');

-For information see VUIDs and client-side SDKs.
+For information, see VUIDs and client-side SDKs.

 Customize OdpManager